 Online veterinary consultations are heading in the same direction.
-People still have questions about their pet's health, so asking a vet via an online consultation offers peace of mind for many dog owners.
+People still have questions about their pet's health, so they search for websites related to Jobs for Vet Techs.
+Book a vet via an online consultation can offer peace of mind for many dog owners.

-So in times like these, where digital pet care might be more in demand than at any time in history, we are launching a new series to shine a light on digital resources to enhance your pet’s life and bring peace of mind where needed.
+So in times like these, where digital veterinary services might be more in demand than at any time in history, we are launching a new series to shine a light on digital resources to enhance your pet’s life and bring peace of mind where needed.

 Kicking off our series, we speak with Dr Mark Boddy, CEO at PawSquad to find out more about their online veterinary advice service, including what you can expect from a typical live text or video veterinary consultation, costs involved and what happens if you need a prescription.